-Our system is truly bilingual.
-As required by federal law, all paper ballots will be printed in both English and Spanish.
-Voters who vote on the eSlate will be able to select a Spanish or English ballot.
-Both languages will also be available for those listening to the ballot using headphones.
+Our system is truly Trilingual.
+As required by federal law, all paper ballots will be printed in both English and Spanish or English and Vietnamese.
+Voters who vote on the eSlate will be able to select a Spanish, Vietnamese or English ballot.
+All three languages will also be available for those listening to the ballot using headphones.

 If you want to see how to use the eSlate and eScan, please be sure to try the demo videos and slideshows on this web page.

 Lastly, if you have concerns about electronic voting systems, I invite you to read our security document that provides greater detail about Tarrant County's voting systems and the security measures we take to ensure the integrity of the electoral process.